 - 1. University of Cambridge International Examinations (CIE) sends a computer-printed Internal Assessment Mark Sheet (MS1) to each Centre showing the names and numbers of each candidate.
 Transfer the total mark for each candidate from the Oral Examination Summary Form to the MS1. - 2.
 Despatch the top sheet of the MS1 to CIE as soon as possible, and no later than 31 October for the November session. - 3.
-Send samples of the candidates' work covering the full ability range together with this Oral Examination Summary Form and the copy of the MS1 marked 'This copy is to be sent to the Moderator', to CIE as soon as possible, and no later than 31 October for the November session.
-If marks have been submitted to CIE as an electronic file, a signed print-out of the marks file should be submitted in place of the second copy of the MS1. - 4.
+Send samples of the candidates' work covering the full ability range together with this Oral Examination Summary Form and the first copy of MS1 (marked 'This copy is to be sent to the Moderator'), to CIE as soon as possible, and no later than 31 October for the November session. - 4.
 Indicate the candidates whose recorded oral tests have been selected for external moderation by means of an asterisk () against the candidates' names on the Oral Examination Summary Form.
 The size of the sample should be as follows: